Saltwater Fly Fishing for Beginners(SWFF)

 The following Table has a general species specific set up recommendation

 If you are fortunate enough to know a fly fisherman, get as much hands-on advice from them as possible.
 They don’t have to be a saltwater angler – the key thing is to improve your confidence and casting ability.
 Regarding fly casting, it is not essential to be the world’s best caster since most fish are closer than you think.
-However, it always a good idea to improve your technique.
+However, it’s always a good idea to improve your technique by getting some saltwater fly fishing tips.

 It goes without saying that you don’t want to be fly casting into dirty, coloured water.
-Finding relatively shallow, clear water marks holding school bass (for example) are great places to start.
+Finding relatively shallow, clear watermarks holding school bass (for example) are great places to start.
 This year’s Orvis Saltwater Festival UK will be based around the Chichester/ Hayling area.
 The venues offer easy access with shallow, clear water, and fish within casting distance.
-Orvis’ aim is to encourage all newcomers and perhaps those struggling to catch their first fish in the salt and return the fish safely.
+Orvis’ aim is to help and encourage those who may not know how to start saltwater fly fishing alone do so in a way that’s safe for them and the fish!

 Finally, a top tip – make sure you wash all of your equipment thoroughly with fresh water after each use (rod, reel, waders, boots, flies, etc.).